Practical and theoretical considerations and the entrepreneurial skills required to operate, finance, manage and acquire tourism businesses.

 - View more information on the Department of Tourism's website

 The paper explores:

 Entrepreneurship will be investigated with online learning and class resources with an emphasis on characteristics of entrepreneurs, roles of government, business planning and specific strategies (for example networking).
 Business strategies for SMTEs will be examined through reference to academic research, published literature and case studies providing historical and contemporary perspectives.
-Within the New Zealand context, the paper will emphasise the impact of government/local body initiatives and the role of national and/or regional tourism strategies.
+Within the New Zealand context, the paper will explore government/local body initiatives and the role of national and/or regional tourism strategies.

 - Teaching Arrangements

-- One session for 2 hours and 50 minutes per week and a field trip component will occur otherwise there will be a guest speaker(s).
+One session for 2 hours and a discussion group for 50 minutes per week.
+If practical a field trip component will occur otherwise there will be a guest speaker(s).

-Students are expected to engage in class discussion and undertake course readings for preparation for class.
+Students are expected to engage in class discussion and undertake course readings and their own searches for preparation for weekly class discussion session.